-Hurricane Florence Spins Up Into A Major Storm, Heading For U.S.
+Hurricane Florence Spins Up Into A Major Storm, Aiming At U.S. East Coast

 "Life-threatening freshwater flooding is likely from a prolonged and exceptionally heavy rainfall event, which may extend inland over the Carolinas and Mid Atlantic for hundreds of miles as Florence is expected to slow down as it approaches the coast and moves inland."

 Florence is one of three hurricanes in the Atlantic Ocean, along with Helene and Isaac.
 Of the two other storms, which remain far from land, Isaac poses the most immediate risk.
-It's expected to weaken as it approaches the Lesser Antilles on Thursday and Friday.
+With winds of 75 mph, it's expected to strengthen a bit before weakening as it approaches the Lesser Antilles on Thursday and Friday.

+Dangerous storms are also threatening parts of the U.S. in the Pacific Ocean.
+Most of the state of Hawaii was under either a tropical storm warning or watch on Monday morning, as Hurricane Olivia bears westward, with 85 mph winds.

+Olivia could weaken into a strong tropical storm withing 48 hours, according to the Central Pacific Hurricane Center in Honolulu.
+But forecasters say residents should still beware of the chance for dangerous flooding and wind.